Key Takeaways

 ChatGPT prompts for keyword research

-ChatGPT and other AI tools has certain limitations.
-One of the limitations is, when speaking of keyword research, is that ChatGPT can’t tell you anything about keyword search volume as a regular keyword research tool can and you should use as a supplement – not a substitute.
+ChatGPT and other AI tools have certain limitations.
+One of these limitations, when speaking of keyword research, is that ChatGPT can’t tell you anything about keyword search volume.
+A regular keyword research tool can, and it should be used as a supplement – not a substitute.

-The following are prompts that I use myself, but remember that you should always edit content generated by ChatGPT no matter how good a prompt you have made to add a personal touch, adding data, statistics, real life experiences, and most important your writing style.
+The following are prompts that I use myself, but remember that you should always edit content generated by ChatGPT – no matter how good a prompt you have made – to add a personal touch, data, statistics, real-life experiences, and, most importantly, your writing style.

 Give the prompts below for keyword research a go:

-Researching for seed keywords are the first step in the keyword research proces.
-The seed keywords are your main topics or categories that your SEO is going to focus around.
+Researching for seed keywords is the first step in the keyword research process.
+Seed keywords are your main topics or categories that your SEO is going to focus around.

-Here is a couple of simple yet great prompts:
+Here are a couple of simple yet great prompts:

 Prompt 1: Generate 10 keywords that I can write a targeted blog post about in the [gym] niche